adelekewest/OS-Status/README.md

-This is a bash script that checks your linux operating system for Memory Usage, CPU Load, Number of TCP connenctions and the Kernel version of your OS.
+This is an Interactive menu bash script that checks your linux operating system for Memory Usage, CPU Load, Number of TCP connenctions and the Kernel version of your OS.